fogus/spiel/brettspiel/malice/README.markdown

 ![blocked-teleport](https://raw.githubusercontent.com/fogus/spiel/master/brettspiel/malice/graphics/blocked-teleportation.png)

 In the diagram above, both the capture and the move are teleportation-free because there are pieces (smalls in this case) residing in the dual squares on the other board.
 Blocked teleportation, like allowed teleportation, can be a bane and a blessing.
-You must keep your whits about you to avoid nasty captures.
+You must keep your whits about you to avoid nasty captures or unexpected game endings.

 Ending the game
 ---------------